catalyzeio/paas-cli-reference/combined_docs.md

 ```

-Usage: datica certs rm HOSTNAME
+Usage: datica certs rm NAME

 Remove an existing domain and its associated SSL certificate and private key pair

 Arguments:
-  HOSTNAME=""   The hostname of the domain and SSL certificate and private key pair
+  NAME=""      The name of the certificate to remove

 ```